-United Energy Workers Healthcare is dedicated to providing no cost home healthcare services to EEOCIPA and RECA beneficiaries.
+United Energy Workers Healthcare and Four Corners Health Care is dedicated to providing no cost home healthcare services to EEOCIPA and RECA beneficiaries.
 EEOICPA and RECA stands for Energy Employees Occupational Illness Compensation Program Act and Radiation Exposure Compensation Act, respectively, two congressional acts that compensate DOE workers and subcontractors who contracted covered cancers and other occupational illnesses on the job.
 Our commitment extends to offering free consultations to individuals who believe they may qualify for these benefits as well as those who are uncertain of their rights and eligibility.
 Through a free consultation, we can help individuals determine their eligibility for benefits and understand how they can take advantage of these benefits.

 Why Do We Offer a Free Consultation?

 There is an understandable hesitation to accept something that is “free” and wonder instead what the “catch” to the free offer is.
 At United Energy Workers Healthcare and Four Corners Health Care, there is no “catch” – the consultation we offer, along with all of our healthcare services, is truly free.
 We understand that the EEOICPA and RECA programs are complicated and difficult to understand, and this complexity may dissuade some individuals who may otherwise be entitled to benefits under these programs from seeking assistance with their healthcare related costs.
 By offering a free consultation to those who believe they may qualify for EEOICPA and RECA benefits, we hope to encourage qualified individuals to take advantage of these benefits.